Dublin, Maryland: History

 Dublin has long been known for the incident of "The Headless Peddler".
 This occurred in 1763 on John Bryarly's farm on a stream called Rock Run.
 After this event, the stream name was changed to Peddler's Run.
 The end of the story was only closed in 1843, on James Warner's farm.
 The road, now Route 440 through Dublin, was known as Dublin-Stafford Road.
 This was the main road to Bel Air and the Susquehanna River where the commercial life was.
 The travel pattern of the county was from Bush River up to Churchville, into Dublin and to the Susquehanna River; there was no Route 1 until later years.

-Dublin has two very old cemeteries, a north and a south.
+Dublin has two old cemeteries, a north and a south.
 The South Cemetery is on Deerfield Road.
 At one time a small church was erected there for the slaves and Southern sympathizers.
 You can still make out the foundation lines of the church.
 The oldest tombstone is dated 1820, though possibly there are older unmarked slaves' graves.

 The other cemetery is with the Dublin United Methodist Church on Route 136.
 On the Martenets' map of 1858, the village was not spread out but in a small area.
-The Indians had mostly vacated this area by the 18th century but they had left the land very poor and barren for crops.
+The Indians had mostly vacated this area by the 18th century but they had left the land poor and barren for crops.
 The area was known as Arabin Petra, a tract of approximately 5000 acre (or hundredth as was used in those days).
 This land was originally acquired by Dr. Charles Carroll.

 Usually, when a settlement was made of a town, the first three things established were a church, a school, and a jail.
 There is no record of a jail for Dublin.
 But the local story goes that if you did not live in Dublin, you better have your business in town settled by dark or else the locals would "send you packin'".